adamn676/richi-route/prompt-new.md

       - Calls `createWaypointMarkers` from `useMapMarkers.ts` to sync waypoint markers (draggable, `dragend` calls `routeStore.updateWaypointCoord()`).
       - Calls `createShapingMarkers` from `useMapMarkers.ts` to sync shaping point markers.
 These are persistent, draggable, and styled subtly.
 Their `dragend` calls `routeStore.updateShapingPointCoord()`.
     - `useMapMarkers.ts`:
         - Creates/manages MapLibre GL markers using `CustomMarker.vue`.
         - `createWaypointMarkers`: Creates/updates draggable waypoint markers.
         - `createShapingMarkers`: Creates/updates persistent, draggable shaping point markers with a distinct, subtle style.
 Handles their `dragend` to update coordinates in the store.
+        - The `dragstart` handler for shaping point markers now **normalizes bearing angles** calculated by `turfBearing` from the `[-180, 180]` range to the `[0, 360)` range required by ORS.
+This normalized bearing is then passed to `routeStore.setDraggedShapingPointBearing()`.
         - `createCustomMarkerElement`: Enhanced to provide distinct styles for `'waypoint'`, `'shaping'` (persistent dot), and `'temp-shaping'` (temporary drag indicator) marker types.
         - `createTempMarker`: Used by `useRouteDragging.ts` for temporary visual feedback.
     - `useRouteCalculation.ts`: Watches `routeStore.waypoints` (stringified) and `routeStore.shapingPoints` (stringified).
 This is now the primary trigger for `routeStore.recalc()`.
-Redundant `recalc()` calls in store actions have been mostly removed.
     - `SegmentedRouteLayer.vue` (or `useSegmentedRoute.ts`): Renders the route from `routeStore.route` as distinct segments, handles hover highlighting, displays arrows.
 Reacts to `routeStore.route` changes to update the displayed route.

-3.  **UI Components:**

-    - `WaypointsPanel.vue`:
-      - Displays waypoints from `routeStore.waypoints`.
-      - Each waypoint has an `AddressSearchInput.vue` bound to `waypoint.userInput`.
-      - Allows reordering waypoints (updates store and triggers `recalc`).
-      - Allows removing waypoints (calls `routeStore.removeWaypoint()`).
-      - "Add Waypoint" button calls `routeStore.addIntermediateStopAndPrepare()`.
-      - (Note: Does _not_ display "shaping points").
-    - `CustomMarker.vue`: Vue component for waypoint and shaping point visuals.
-Prop validation for `type` now includes `'temp-shaping'`.
-Styled to differentiate waypoints, persistent shaping points (small dots), and temporary shaping drag indicators.
-    - `AddressSearchInput.vue`: Provides address suggestions via `forwardGeocode`; on selection, updates the corresponding waypoint in the store.

-4.  **Stores:**

-    - `map.store.ts`: Basic map configuration (API key, center, zoom), holds map instance.
-    - `user.store.ts`: IP/browser geolocation for initial map centering.

-5.  **Notifications (`useNotification.ts`):** Basic toast notifications for errors/info.
+4.  **UI Components (`WaypointsPanel.vue`, `CustomMarker.vue`, `AddressSearchInput.vue`), Stores (`map.store.ts`, `user.store.ts`), Notifications (`useNotification.ts`):** Function as previously described.

+5.  **ORS API Call Success with Bearings:**
+    - Direct ORS API communication errors (like HTTP 500 code 2099, HTTP 400 for unknown parameters, or invalid heading values) related to bearing parameter formatting, angle values, or conflicts with ORS default optimizations have been **resolved**.
+The application can now successfully make requests with bearings to ORS using the default `cycling-regular` profile preferences.

 ---

 ## 🚀 Next Development Iteration: Key Tasks

-The following tasks from the previous iteration have been addressed:
+The following tasks from the previous iteration have been addressed or significantly progressed:

+- **ORS Bearing Communication Stability: RESOLVED.** The application can now reliably send bearing information to ORS, and ORS processes these requests successfully.
+This involved:
+    - Normalizing bearing angles to the `[0, 360)` range in `useMapMarkers.ts`.
+    - Ensuring `route.service.ts` (`getRoute` and `WorkspaceLeg`) sends explicit, non-null bearing values (using wide defaults if necessary for start/end points of a sequence/leg) to ORS.
+    - Confirming that `preference: "shortest"` is not strictly necessary if bearings are well-formed and explicit for critical points.
-- **Task 1: Refine `route.store.ts :: applyShaping()` for Multi-Stop Routes: COMPLETED.** The logic now correctly respects all intermediate hard waypoints when shaping points are present.
+- **Refine `route.store.ts :: applyShaping()` for Multi-Stop Routes: COMPLETED.**
-- **Task 2: Implement Client-Side Drag Preview (Catmull-Rom/Bezier): MODIFIED.** User opted against a client-side curve preview. `useRouteDragging.ts` shows a temporary marker during drag and commits the point on mouseup.
+- **Implement Client-Side Drag Preview (Catmull-Rom/Bezier): MODIFIED.** User opted against a client-side curve preview.
-- **Task 3: Persistent & Draggable Shaping Point Markers: COMPLETED.** Shaping points are now represented by persistent, draggable markers on the map, and dragging them updates the route.
+- **Persistent & Draggable Shaping Point Markers: COMPLETED.**
 - **Design Sophisticated Shaping Point Radius Strategy: COMPLETED.** Decided on an automatic, primarily zoom-level dependent radius for shaping points, and a small fixed default radius for hard waypoints.
 This strategy leverages the OpenRouteService `radiuses` parameter.
-The user will not manage radiuses directly, ensuring UI simplicity.

-The **upcoming key tasks** are (re-prioritized if needed):
+The **upcoming key tasks** are:

-1.  **Implement Automatic Radius Strategy for Waypoints & Shaping Points:**
+1.  **Implement Automatic Radius Strategy for Waypoints & Shaping Points (Focus on Radius Implementation):**
+    - **Status:** ORS bearing communication issues that were intertwined with this task are resolved.
+The focus is now purely on implementing the radius logic.
     - **Task:** Implement the designed automatic radius strategy.
     - **Store (`route.store.ts`):**
         - Modify `ShapePoint` interface to include `radius: number`.
-        - Update `Waypoint` interface if a default radius needs to be associated there too (or handle it in `route.service.ts`).
-        - Update actions `insertShapingPoint` and `updateShapingPointCoord` to accept, calculate (if not provided by caller), and store this `radius`.
+        - Update actions `insertShapingPoint` and `updateShapingPointCoord` to accept, calculate (via `getRadiusForZoom` from `utils/mapHelpers.ts`), and store this `radius`.
     - **Composables (`useRouteDragging.ts`, `useMapMarkers.ts`):**
-        - Implement logic to calculate radius based on map zoom level during `mouseup` (for new shaping points) and `dragend` (for existing shaping points) events.
-Pass this radius to the relevant store actions.
+        - `useRouteDragging.ts`: During `mouseup` for new shaping points, calculate radius using `getRadiusForZoom` and pass to `routeStore.insertShapingPoint`.
+        - `useMapMarkers.ts`: During `dragend` for existing shaping points, calculate radius using `getRadiusForZoom` and pass to `routeStore.updateShapingPointCoord`.
     - **Service (`route.service.ts`):**
-        - Modify `getRoute` to construct the `radiuses: number[]` array for the ORS API call.
-Assign small fixed radiuses for hard waypoints and use the stored/calculated dynamic radiuses for shaping points.
+        - Modify `getRoute` and `WorkspaceLeg` (as applicable, noting `getRouteWithStickyShaping` passes specific radii to `WorkspaceLeg`) to correctly construct the `radiuses: number[]` array for ORS API calls.
+This involves:
+            - Assigning predefined small fixed radiuses for hard waypoints (e.g., `DEFAULT_WAYPOINT_ORS_RADIUS` from `config/map.config.ts`).
+            - Using the stored/calculated dynamic radiuses for shaping points.
-        - Update the ORS request cache key to include the `radiuses` array to ensure correct caching.
+        - Ensure the ORS request cache key in `getRoute` correctly includes the `radiuses` array.
-    - **Testing:** Thoroughly test the radius calculation at different zoom levels and in various geographic contexts.
+    - **Testing:** Thoroughly test radius calculation and application at different zoom levels and ensure routes behave as expected with these dynamic radii.

-2.  **"Optimize Entire Route" Button & UX (Task 4 from previous list, now Task 2):**
+2.  **"Optimize Entire Route" Button & UX:**
     - **Task:** Add a clearly visible button (e.g., in `MapControls.vue` or `WaypointsPanel.vue`) labeled "Optimize Entire Route."
     - **Action:** Clicking this button should call `routeStore.optimizeEntireRoute()`, which clears all `shapingPoints` and recalculates the route using only the hard `waypoints`.
     - **Feedback:** Provide clear visual feedback (e.g., spinner, toast notification) during this global optimization.

-3.  **Modifier Key for Local Splicing Override (Conceptual - Design Only for Now) (Task 5 from previous list, now Task 3):**
+3.  **Modifier Key for Local Splicing Override (Conceptual - Design Only):**

-    - **Task (Design):** Think about how an `Alt/Option` key press during a drag or click could temporarily alter the default routing behavior (e.g., force a global splice if the default was local, or vice-versa).
+    - **Task (Design):** Think about how an `Alt/Option` key press during a drag or click could temporarily alter the default routing behavior.
-    - **Deliverable:** A brief description of the proposed UX and how it might integrate.
-No implementation code for this iteration unless trivial.
+    - **Deliverable:** A brief description of the proposed UX.

-4.  **Surface-Type Visualization (Basic) (Task 6 from previous list, now Task 4):**
+4.  **Surface-Type Visualization (Basic):**
-    - **Task:** After a route is calculated and `routeStore.route` is populated, parse the ORS response to differentiate segments by surface type (e.g., "paved" vs. "unpaved/loose").
+    - **Task:** After a route is calculated, parse the ORS response to differentiate segments by surface type.
-    - **Implementation:** Modify `SegmentedRouteLayer.vue` (or `useSegmentedRoute.ts`) to apply different styling (e.g., distinct colors or line patterns like dashes for unpaved) to route segments based on this data.
+    - **Implementation:** Modify `SegmentedRouteLayer.vue` (or `useSegmentedRoute.ts`) to apply different styling to route segments.
-    - **Data Source:** Investigate the ORS GeoJSON response (`features[0].properties.segments[i].steps[j].surface` or similar, or `extras` if requested).
-Update `orsToFeatureCollection` (in `route.store.ts`) and `getSegments` (in `utils/geometry.ts`) if necessary to preserve and map this data appropriately for rendering.
+    - **Data Source:** Investigate ORS GeoJSON response (e.g., `extras` if requested, or `features[0].properties.segments[i].steps[j].surface`).
+Update `utils/geometry.ts` if needed.

 ---